Categories

 Dextre (Canadian Space Agency)

-Even though Dextre doesn’t really have human-like exterior features, but the robot does a lot of valuable work on the exterior of the International Space Station.
+Even though Dextre doesn’t really have human-like exterior features, the robot does a lot of valuable work on the exterior of the International Space Station.

-Since its launch, Dextre has been used for satellite refuelling tests, which could help in maximizing the life of satellites in the future.
+Since its launch, Dextre has been used for satellite refueling tests, which could help in maximizing the life of satellites in the future.
 The robot is also utilized for routine maintenance on the orbiting complex.
 Moreover, it performs tasks like replacing cameras or batteries.

 The long-term objective of Dextre is to minimize the intervention of the astronauts to do spacewalks, which are some of the riskiest activities astronauts have to perform.
 Having Dextre on board also decreases the time astronauts spend, since operators on the ground can regulate it remotely.